stratis-storage/stratis-docs/content/multi-threading.md

 handled in that order. stratisd can also be terminated cleanly by an interrupt signal, which it checks for on every loop iteration.

-This means that every action taken by stratisd must be completed before another action is performed.
+Consequently, every action taken by stratisd must be completed before another action is performed.
 For example, if a client issues a D-Bus message to create a filesystem, that command will be processed, the engine will create a filesystem, and a response will be transmitted on the D-Bus before